influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/kube-prometheus-libsonnet/docs/0.8/monitoring/v1/prometheus.md

 withSha(sha)
 ```

-SHA of Thanos container image to be deployed.
+"SHA of Thanos container image to be deployed.
 Defaults to the value of `version`.
 Similar to a tag, but the SHA explicitly deploys an immutable container image.
 Version and Tag are ignored if SHA is set.
 Deprecated: use 'image' instead.
-The image digest can be specified as part of the image URL.
+The image digest can be specified as part of the image URL."

 ### fn spec.thanos.withTag